 Illinois Glass Company, Alton, Illinois

-Antique LYRIC brand medicine bottles.
-The glass bottles marked “LYRIC” on the base were produced by the Illinois Glass Company, of Alton, Illinois.
-Other plants owned or controlled (at least for some time) by Illinois Glass included their Gas City, Indiana location as well as factories at Bridgeton, New Jersey, and Chicago Heights, Illinois.
+Antique LYRIC brand medicine / druggist bottles.
+The great majority of the glass bottles marked “LYRIC” on the base were produced by the Illinois Glass Company, of Alton, Illinois.
+Other plants owned or controlled (at least for some time) by Illinois Glass included their Gas City, Indiana location as well as factories at Bridgeton, New Jersey, and Chicago Heights, Illinois (former Chicago Heights Bottle Company plant).

-“LYRIC” was Illinois Glass Company’s brand name assigned to a particular line of prescription/druggist bottles.
+“LYRIC” was Illinois Glass Company’s brand name assigned to a particular line of prescription bottles.
 These bottles were made in a range of sizes, and were generally intended to serve as “generic” medicine bottles, often containing a liquid pharmaceutical product such as cough syrup.
-They were sold to, and heavily used by many apothecaries, druggists, doctors, medical laboratories and other such entities.
+They were sold to, and heavily used by numerous apothecaries, druggists, doctors, medical laboratories and other entities for a number of years.

 ADVERTISEMENT

-These bottles are believed to date from approximately 1915, and probably were made up to circa 1929 when Illinois Glass Company merged with the Owens Bottle Company (based in Toledo, Ohio) to form the giant Owens-Illinois Glass Company.
+These bottles were apparently produced beginning in 1913, and made up to circa 1929 when Illinois Glass Company merged with the Owens Bottle Company (based in Toledo, Ohio) to form the giant Owens-Illinois Glass Company.
 It is likely some LYRIC bottles post-date 1929 since it would have taken some time for all bottle molds then in use to be re-engraved with the new mark used by Owens-Illinois.

 Typically, they are found in ordinary clear glass (often the glass is stained with a dull surface “sickness” from long burial, as are the two bottles shown here).

-Sometimes the color of the glass may also be turning toward a very faint purple/amethyst color.
-Virtually all of the LYRIC bottles are machine-made, and were made in very large numbers, being found frequently in trash dumps of the period.
+The great majority of the LYRIC bottles are machine-made, and were made in very large numbers – being found frequently in trash dumps of the 1910s and 1920s time period.

 Note: Any of these bottles that are found in a very strong, dark purple color HAVE BEEN IRRADIATED, meaning the glass color has been changed in recent years.
-Please check out this page on irradiated, purpled and otherwise-altered glassware. .
+Some bottles in a very light, pale amethyst may have been naturally “sun purpled” – but a very strong, deep purple (often with a slight bluish tinge) indicates artificial irradiation or “nuking”.
+Please check out this page on irradiated, purpled and otherwise-altered glassware.

 Also, see my page on the “Diamond I” mark, which was also used heavily by Illinois Glass Company.
 (Most of the LYRIC bottles are also marked with the “I inside a diamond” mark on the base).

-For an informative, in-depth discussion on the Illinois Glass Company and the various identification marks they used on their glass containers, please see this web article by Bill Lockhart et al: Illinois Glass Company – Sha.org
+For an informative, in-depth discussion on the Illinois Glass Company and the various identification marks they used on their glass containers, please see this web article by Bill Lockhart and the Bottle Research Group: Illinois Glass Company – SHA.org

 Click here to go to my website Home Page.